 How Can Teachers Incorporate Biculturalism?

 As an educator, you may already feel that resources are stretched thin, and this new mission may not easily fit inside existing lesson plans or classroom structures.
-This is one of the reasons why specifically bicultural classrooms are growing in popularity, especially those with immersive language programs in which students speak only their new language.
-Being bicultural in your field may require you to take new opportunities while enjoying room for you to work within your current role.
+That’s one reason bicultural classrooms are becoming more popular, particularly those with immersive language programs where students speak only the new language.
+Being bicultural in your profession may involve embracing new opportunities while still having the flexibility to grow within your current role.

-Additional training and more formal education, specifically with a Master’s of Education – English Language Learners, will also prepare you to work with students from a variety of cultural backgrounds.
+Additional training and more formal education, specifically with a Master’s of Education in ELL degree, will also prepare you to work with students from a variety of cultural backgrounds.
+Enroll in the M.Ed. – ELL online program from EWU and start your journey to improving classrooms and students’ learning experiences and lives.

-Learn more about Eastern Washington University’s Online Master of Education – English Language Learners.
+Learn more about Eastern Washington University’s online Master of Education – English Language Learners program.